December 3, 2024

 Nestled in the verdant hills of Vermont, Barnet stands as a living testament to Scottish settlement in America.
 This charming town, founded in 1763, offers visitors a unique blend of rich history, scenic landscapes, and community spirit.
 From its early Presbyterian roots to its unexpected Buddhist influence, Barnet's story unfolds like a captivating novel, inviting exploration and discovery.

-Located in southeastern Caledonia County, Barnet boasts a diverse landscape that's dominated by the 7,000-acre Harveys Lake and crisscrossed by numerous streams feeding into the Connecticut River.
+Located in southeastern Caledonia County, Barnet boasts a diverse landscape that's dominated by the 350 acre (plus or minus) Harveys Lake and crisscrossed by numerous streams feeding into the Connecticut River.
 The town's geography offers a picturesque blend of water features and rolling terrain, making it a haven for nature enthusiasts and outdoor adventurers alike.

 Vermont's Northeast Kingdom Neighboring Towns